hugomf/macos-term/README.md

-# macOS Terminal with Native Blur Effects
+# Rust GTK macOS App with Native Blur Effects

-A cross-platform terminal application built in Rust that demonstrates native library integration for advanced window effects.
+A cross-platform terminal application built in **Rust** that demonstrates native library integration for advanced window effects.
 Currently implemented for macOS with plans for Linux and Windows support.

 ## 🎯 Project Purpose